amitVats/Sample_GO/README.md

  Project Setup steps :

- 1. Create a folder sample.com under src folder in your $GPPATH
+ 1. Create a folder sample.com under src folder in your $GOPATH
  2. Clone the repository

  Execute the program